Mivexia/mivexia-object-shows-stremio/README.md

 ## Disclaimer

-This is an unofficial fan project and isn't affiliated with jacknjellify or Object Stream Community.
+This is an unofficial fan project and isn't affiliated with jacknjellify or any other creators.

 If anything here needs changing, feel free to open an issue or pull request.